-The decrease in interest expense during the three months ended August 29, 2004 compared to the same period last year was due to the Company's reduction of debt thus lowering interest expenses.
+The decrease in interest expense during the three and nine months ended February 27, 2005 compared to the same periods last year was due to the Company using cash generated from operations to pay down debt and thus lowering interest expenses.

-Other
+Other Expense

-Other consists of the minority interest expense associated with the limited partners' equity interest in the net income of Apio Cooling, LP and non operating income and expenses such as the gain or loss on the sale of assets.
+Other consists of the minority interest expense associated with the limited partners equity interest in the net income of Apio Cooling, LP and non operating income and expenses such as the gain or loss on the sale of assets.